Yo-Yo Intermittent Endurance Test

 upon which subsequent performance evaluations and

-decisions are made but, in the analysis, we need to bear in mind the factors that may influence the results.
+decisions are made.
+In the analysis, we need to bear in mind the factors that may influence the results.

 There are two versions of the "Yo-Yo Endurance Test" developed by Bangsbo (1994) which are both similar to the Beep test.
 The version one test, designed for recreational players, is the same as the standard Beep test.
 Version 2, designed for elite players, starts at a higher running speed and has different increments in speed.